New Haven Promise

-The Foundation's largest programmatic funding initiative is New Haven Promise, a nationally-recognized scholarship and support program creating a pipeline of educated and employable young people dedicated to Greater New Haven.
-Through the three pillars of its program — "To, Through, and Back" — New Haven Promise provides students with scholarships to schools of higher education in Connecticut ("To"); support and mentorship to ensure on-time graduation ("Through"); and meaningful job experience through paid internships with local employers ("and Back").
+With its the three pillars— "To, Through, and Back" — New Haven Promise provides: scholarships of up to full tuition ("To"); support and mentorship during higher education to ensure on-time graduation ("Through"); and meaningful job experience including paid internships with local employers ("and Back").

-The Community Foundation for Greater New Haven played a central role in creating New Haven Promise in 2010, where it was housed as a component fund until 2016.
-The Foundation has continued to provide leadership support for it ever since.
+The Foundation played a central role in co-creating New Haven Promise in 2010 along with the City of New Haven and Yale University, and has continued to provide funding and leadership support ever since.
 Yale University and Yale New Haven Hospital are also leading funders and supporters of New Haven Promise.

 Scholarships at The Foundation

 The Community Foundation manages approximately 100 separate scholarship funds (including funds of the Valley Community Foundation) that distribute nearly $500,000 annually.

 ConnCAT was launched in 2012 with seed money from The Community Foundation in order to provide skills and life opportunities to men and women who have struggled to find or keep jobs.

 Modeled on Pittsburgh's Manchester Bidwell Corporation — an internationally recognized arts and education center founded by MacArthur Fellow Bill Strickland — ConnCAT is located in New Haven's Newhallville neighborhood.
 It provides market-relevant job training and placement services.
 Current programs include of medical coding, phlebotomy and culinary arts.
 It also provides after-school arts programming for a targeted urban youth student population identified as being at risk of dropping out of school.